 For example, if your resolution is to lose 10kg, you can’t hit the target with just one workout session.
 But you must reward yourself for that workout session.

 The key is to make yourself feel good so that you will build up the habit of taking action.
-Yes, to achieve your New Year’s resolutions, you need to build up the new habit.
+Yes, to achieve your New Year’s resolutions, you need to build up a new habit.

 The secret to your success is in your daily agenda.
 It is what you do on a daily basis that counts.
 Hence, build productive habits.
+And when it comes to building habits, the best guide you can get is this book, Atomic Habits.

 Remember, you want to focus on winning your day.
 And if you do it consistently, you will win your week.
 And soon winning your week becomes winning your month.
 And winning your months will become winning your year.